ARTICLE

 Copper ore is mined for a variety of industrial uses.
 Copper, an excellent conductor of electricity, is used as electrical wire.
 Copper is also used in construction.
 It is a common material in pipes and plumbing material.

 Like copper, gold is also mined for industry.
 For example, space helmets are plated with a thin layer of gold to protect astronaut’s eyes from harmful solar radiation.
 However, most gold is used to create jewelry.
 For thousands of years, gold ore was mined as a basis for currency, or money.
-Most nations stopped valuing their money on the gold standard in the twentieth century.
+Most nations stopped valuing their money on the gold standard in the 20th century.

 Iron ore has been mined for thousands of years.
 Iron, the second-most abundant metal on Earth, is the main component of steelSteel is a strong, valuable building material.
 Iron is used in everything from glass to fertilizer to the solid-rocket boosters once used for the space shuttle to leave Earth’s atmosphere.